theisoj/scrcpy-cli-tool/README.md

 ## Making the Script Globally Available

-To make the `scrcpy-cli-tool.ps1` script globally available on your operating system, you need to add its directory to your system's environment variables.
+To make the `scrcpy-cli.ps1` script globally available on your operating system, you need to add its directory to your system's environment variables.

-### Windows
+### Automatically Adding the Directory to the Path

+1. Run this script in PowerShell:
+    ```powershell
+    .\scrcpy-cli.ps1
+    ```
+2. Choose the option 5 in the menu to add the directory to the path.
+3. Close and reopen the terminal or command prompt window.

+### Manually Adding the Directory to the Path

 1. Open the Start Menu and search for "Environment Variables".
 2. Select "Edit the system environment variables".